7. Apply some refinements¶

 Each Divio cloud environment is provided with a DOMAIN environment variable, and (if the

-project uses multiple domains) a DOMAIN_ALIASES environment variable.
-These can be used
+application uses multiple domains) a DOMAIN_ALIASES environment variable.
+These can be used to configure

 ALLOWED_HOSTS.
 You can see what environment variables have been set by using: